Who is Park Avenue CPA Review?

 Students may cancel and receive a refund of all charges if the student cancels their agreement prior to attending their first class, or on the first day of instruction for any classes enrolled.
-You must notify Park Avenue CPA Review in writing either by e-mail or postal mail about your decision to cancel.
-Materials must be returned within 10 days of course cancellation.
+You must notify Park Avenue CPA Review in writing by email or postal mail about your decision to cancel if you decide prior to the beginning of the class session.
+If you attend the first session and decide to cancel, you must notify Park Avenue CPA Review in writing by email within 24 hours of the conclusion of the first class.
+Materials must be returned within 10 days of course cancellation in order for a full refund to be processed.
 Materials must be unused and in resalable condition.
 There are no refunds after the first day of class.
 We do not offer pro-rated refunds.
 If a student does not cancel their entire course(s) on or before the first day of class, he/she cannot cancel or receive any refund.

 Can I switch from live to online?
 Is there a fee?